Cardiology Outpatient Clinics

 In this context, many cardiac surgery patients are unable to travel to the Salam Centre for Cardiac Surgery for necessary follow-up examinations and medications they need for life following surgery.

-To ensure as much continuity of care as possible, we have set up a network of cardiology clinics in several government hospitals in Sudan.
+To ensure as much continuity of care as possible, we are setting up a network of cardiology clinics in several government hospitals in Sudan.
 They will function as satellite clinics of the Salam Centre and will provide follow-up examinations and anticoagulation therapy for post-operative patients.

 In these facilities, we will also provide pre-operative examinations to patients in need of cardiac surgery.